netgroup-polito/frog4-openstack-do/README_ONOS.md

 ### Configuring the OpenStack Modular Layer 2 plug-in

-The Modular Layer 2 (ML2) plug-in in OpenStack must be configured to use ONOS as a mechanism driver:
+The Modular Layer 2 (ML2) plug-in in OpenStack must be configured to use networking-onos as a mechanism driver:

 * Edit the /etc/neutron/plugins/ml2/ml2_conf.ini file and complete the following actions: